imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

 However, functional programming challenges this notion by advocating for **statelessness**.

 ### But Does It Really Have No State?
+While it would be ideal for there to be no state and no side effects, this isn't the reality.

+**Computers fundamentally have state**.
+They store data in memory, and programs manipulate this data to produce results.
+Input isn't deterministic, meaning the same input can yield different outputs based on the system's state.
+And any output necessarily induces side effects by altering the system's state.

 Functional programming doesn't mean that there's no state at all.
 Rather, it emphasises minimising state and managing it in a controlled manner.
 By reducing the reliance on mutable state, functional programming simplifies code, making it easier to reason about and test.